sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 ## Domain 6: Security Training

 People are the weakest link in security.
 No matter how many controls are in place, a simple mistake by an employee could lead to massive damage.
 The main reason for this is that every single person in the enterprise is not security minded.
-Thus, providing them with the necessary knowledge about cyber security and assessing their knowledge is as important as the implementation of firewalls.
+Thus, providing them with the necessary knowledge about information systems security and assessing their knowledge is as important as the implementation of firewalls.

 The tasks of this domain include,
 - development of study materials for employees,